Skip to content

 The Cortisol Connection

-A landmark study by UCLA researchers tracked the daily lives of 30 couples and found a direct link between the home environment and stress.
-Women who described their homes as "cluttered" or full of "unfinished projects" had significantly higher levels of cortisol—the body's primary stress hormone—throughout the day.
-Conversely, those who viewed their homes as "restful" and "restorative" had lower cortisol levels and better mood regulation.
+There is a direct link between the home environment and stress.
+People who describe their homes as "cluttered" or full of "unfinished projects" tend to carry more cortisol—the body's primary stress hormone—throughout the day.
+Those who view their homes as "restful" and "restorative" tend to feel calmer and regulate their moods more easily.

 When you clean, you are effectively signaling to your nervous system that the "threat" of an unfinished environment has been resolved.
 This leads to an immediate drop in physiological stress.